 Children can be especially susceptible to the dangers associated with winter weather.
-Even if they are cold, wet or exhausted they often are not conscious of the potential impact these conditions could pose.
-School administrators, principals and teachers need to be aware of the dangers posed by winter weather.
+Even if they are cold, wet or exhausted, they often are not conscious of the potential threats these conditions could pose.
+School administrators, principals and teachers need to be aware of the risks of winter weather.
 Emergency plans and procedures must be established or reviewed before the onset of the winter season to ensure children's safety.

+WINTER SAFETY PROCEDURES FOR SCHOOLS

-WINTER SAFETY PROCEDURES: Winter safety procedures for schools should include:
+Procedures for schools should include: